AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_edge_spoke_external_device_conn.md

 * `backup_bgp_remote_as_num` - (Optional) Backup BGP remote ASN (Autonomous System Number).
 Integer between 1-4294967294.
 Required if HA enabled for 'bgp' connection.
 * `prepend_as_path` - (Optional) Connection AS Path Prepend customized by specifying AS PATH for a BGP connection.
 * `manual_bgp_advertised_cidrs` - (Optional) Configure manual BGP advertised CIDRs for this connection.
+* `enable_bfd` - (Optional) Required for BGP BFD over IPsec.
+Valid values: true, false.
+Default: false.
+* `bgp_bfd` - (Optional) BGP BFD configuration applied to a BGP session.
+If config is no provided then default values are applied for the connection.
+  * `transmit_interval` - (Optional) BFD transmit interval in ms. Valid values between 10 to 60000.
+Default: 300.
+  * `receive_interval` - (Optional) BFD receive interval in ms. Valid values between 10 to 60000.
+Default: 300.
+  * `multiplier` - (Optional) BFD detection multiplier.
+Valid values between 2 to 255.
+Default: 3.

 ## Import